 Southwest is flying to Hawaii!

-In this post, I’ll share all of the latest news about when Southwest might start offering flights to Hawaii, plus some tips to boost your Southwest Rapid Rewards balance so you’re ready to go once flights are announced.
+In this post, I’ll share all of the latest news about Southwest flights to Hawaii, plus some tips to boost your Southwest Rapid Rewards balance so you’re ready to buy that ticket with points.

 Table of contents